sinchanasadashiv1945-crypto/waste-detection-yolo-webapp/README.md

 Sinchana S
 BCA, JSS Science and Technology University, Mysuru

-## ⭐ Note
-This project demonstrates real-time object detection using YOLOv8n and Flask for practical AI deployment in waste management systems.
-## ⭐ Note
 This project demonstrates real-time YOLO-based object detection with both web and webcam-based deployment using Flask and OpenCV.